jerryliangxia/jerryliangxia.github.io/_posts/2021-05-10-gameloft-first-week.markdown

 We say, "This pod (? what is a pod?) is running this image that was built in the pipeline."
 (We then did a brief overview of Ingres, which are a set of rules that thells Kubernetes what to do with all the incoming traffic)

 -- end of first week

-On common-beta:

-- we have something called Ingres rules, which is a Kubernetes thing.
-They look at the URI (v2/users/authorize) so it replaces fed-int with Janus's host and port (the address for Janus)
-- Pandora, on the other hand, is a service that's an API.
-You call GET /locate and pass in parameter which then gives you 20004 which is for example, Janus
-- Now which services are run (integration test), you see what you need to run and
-- port 20000

-System environment variables: when you run a lot of processes on your computer, it needs info that's common to everyone, even though the servces in question don't have anything to do with eachother at all.
-Let's say both services need to know where your operating system home is.
-Something saved in your operating system, like ~, is an environment variable telling your terminal where your home directory is.

-- Had to run Anubis Control, which stops and starts game servers.
-But to run, it needs to authorize itself, but it can't find Janus directly, so it asks Pandora where Janus is, gives Janus's endpoint/address, so AnubisControl can authorize itself.
-OR Tell Anubis Control in the config to use common beta, to use pandora running